VP, Video Programming, Topic.com

 The VP, Video Programming will represent and promote the Topic.com brand to agencies, talent, production companies, producers, and other important leaders in the digital content space.
 They will bring significant energy, curiosity, creativity and focus to the role, which offers a unique and powerful opportunity to revolutionize, define and shape the premium shortform programming and distribution space.

 The VP, Video Programming will be an integral member of the Topic.com team and will report to the SVP, Editorial, at Topic.com.
-The VP, Video Programming will have two direct reports.
+The VP, Video Programming will initially have three direct reports.

-- Develop and manage the overall Topic.com video content budget.
+- Develop and manage the overall Topic.com video content budget across all formats including acquisitions.

 - Develop and produce original video content, including social video, short series, documentaries, scripted content, short films and other types of premium video work, including recurring and ongoing franchises built for platforms including YouTube, Instagram, Facebook, and Snapchat.